jthake/Generator-officeaddin/README.md

 6. command prompt overrides on "yo officeaddin" e.g. "yo officeadmin Excel"
 7. integrate typescript definitions into project from DefinitelyTyped.com for intellisense
 8. pull in Office UI fabric from Bower
-9. Project scaffolding for: Angular, Python, PHP, Ruby (alongside just standard HTML/JS that exists)
+9. Project scaffolding for: Angular, NodeJs, Python, PHP, Ruby (alongside just standard HTML/JS that exists)

 Should also consider creating a CLI like Azure CLI to do this stuff https://azure.microsoft.com/en-us/documentation/articles/xplat-cli/ https://github.com/Azure/azure-xplat-cli